What is Roma Week 2025?

 11:00 – 13:00 Roma Women’s Political Participation

-Organised by Karima (ES), Romni aps and ERGO Network
+Organised by Kamira (ES), Romni aps and ERGO Network

 Focus: Experiences and challenges faced by Roma women in mainstream politics, strategies for enhancing political engagement, and building supportive networks.